-Counselor's Name: John Michaels School District: North Central High School others' lives.
-The life that Immediately after school caretaker.
-Because both her brother's primary car involved in after school a at she most directly imp each day, Sarah returns of her parents work full regiver.
-As a result of the activities.
-Instead, she s n, but she sets forth each day to make a difference in acts is that of her brother, who is autistic.
-In home to help her family by serving as her brother's attime, she has assumed the responsibility of being his family commitment, Sarah is unable to be eeks fulfillment and enjoyment from working with assisting him with his homework, and preparing his vernor's Scholar would help her along her journey application thoughtful consideration. toward a fire of helping o eners.
-Trease give her a pprication thoughtful consideration.
-Counselor's Signature: Date:
+Counselor's Name: John Michaels

+School District: North Central High So chool

+others' lives.
+The life to Immediately after school caretaker.
+Because both her brother's primary ca involved in after school hat she most directly impace of each day, Sarah returns he h of her parents work full-taregiver.
+As a result of this activities.
+Instead, she see but she sets forth each day to make a difference in ets is that of her brother, who is autistic. home to help her family by serving as her brother's time, she has assumed the responsibility of being a family commitment, Sarah is unable to be eks fulfillment and enjoyment from working with sisting him with his homework, and preparing his

+ernor's Scholar would help her along her journey plication thoughtful consideration.

+Counselor's Signature :: Date: